Inheritance Tax After a Death: UK Thresholds and Exemptions (2026/27)

 Spouse or civil partner exemption

-Everything left to a spouse or civil partner who is domiciled in the UK is completely exempt from IHT, regardless of the amount.
+Everything left to a spouse or civil partner is completely exempt from IHT, regardless of the amount.
+For deaths on or after 6 April 2025, the test is whether the surviving spouse is a long-term UK resident rather than UK domiciled, as domicile was replaced for inheritance tax purposes.
+Where the survivor does not meet that test, the exemption is capped rather than unlimited.
 This is the most important exemption and the reason most married couples pay no IHT on the first death.
 Note: this does not apply to unmarried partners, no matter how long they have lived together.
 See our guide on unmarried partners' rights.

 Charity exemption